 Hybrid funds as the name suggests are those mutual funds which invest in more than one asset class and thus provide a balance between risk and return.
-We all know that Asset allocation and diversification are the most important elements of any investment planning; these hybrid funds provide us with best of both worlds.
-Diversification is the inbuilt feature of mutual fund but Hybrid funds has additional feature of asset allocation as it exposes us to different asset classes like equity, debt and in many funds with gold.
-Different hybrid funds has different investment objective and thus different asset allocation ratio.
+We all know that Asset allocation and diversification are the most important elements of any investment planning; these hybrid funds provide us with the best of both worlds.
+Diversification is the inbuilt feature of mutual funds but Hybrid funds have the additional features of asset allocation as it exposes us to different asset classes like equity, debt, and in many funds with gold.
+Different hybrid funds have different investment objectives and thus different asset allocation ratios.
 Thus one should invest in such funds only after understanding the importance and usage of the same in one’s portfolio.There are some equity oriented hybrid funds, which are popularly called as balanced funds.
 These balanced funds have minimum equity exposure as 65% and rest goes into debt.
 The allocation of at least 65% in equity brings balanced funds at par with other equity funds as far as taxation is concerned.
 Other than balanced funds, there is category of debt oriented hybrid funds.
 In these funds the major portion of allocation goes towards debt instruments and rest goes into equity.
 Investor can select any fund, having different allocation as per his risk appetite, goal and taxation he’s falling into.
 Let’s have a look at some of these funds and how and where these can be used properly.

 Equity oriented Hybrid funds – Balanced funds

 As explained above the asset allocation in balanced funds comes up as 65-100% in equity and 0-35% in debt.
 The major advantage of these funds is that these are less volatile as compared to pure equity funds but enjoys the same tax treatment as of equity funds.
 Long term capital gain tax in balanced fund is NIL and short term capital gain tax is 15% of the gain.